-In order to find a coverall suitable for your child, think about the situations and weather conditions in which it will be worn.
-Will it be mainly for snowy activities such as sledging in freezing temperatures or fun splashing around in muddy puddles?
-Our coveralls come with all the important features described below, but differ in terms of warmth level, durability and extra features.
+To find a coverall suitable for your child, think about the situations and weather conditions in which it will be worn.
+Will it be sitting still in a stroller, so the warmest coverall is needed, or crawling around on the ground so extra durability is needed?
+Our coveralls have many important features, but differ in terms of warmth level, durability, and extra features.

-Measure your child’s height and chest/waist in accordance with the size guide linked to each garment and at the bottom of the website.
-If your child is between two sizes in height, but matches the other body measurements, choose the smaller size and make use of our Extend Size function as needed.
-By unpicking the relevant seams you can extend the legs and sleeves by 5 cm.
+Measure your child’s height and chest/waist in accordance with the size.
+If your child is between two sizes in height, choose the smaller size and use our Extend Size function as needed.
+By unpicking the relevant seams, you can extend the legs and sleeves by 5 cm.

-A good fit in the right size will allow your child to play unimpeded.
-Avoid buying a coverall that is too large for your child to move around in easily, because if they’re not running and jumping, they’ll soon get cold.
+A good fit in the right size will let your child play unimpeded.
+Avoid buying a coverall that is too large to move around in easily, to not get cold if they can’t jump and run around.
 If the legs are too long, your child may trip over the fabric and the rear hems may wear through.
-Be sure not to buy a coverall that is too small either.
-When your child stands up in their coverall, there should be fabric to spare in the crotch area, so that they can stretch their arms up or squat without it pulling uncomfortably.
+Do not buy a coverall that is too small either.
+When standing up in their coverall, there should be fabric to spare in the crotch area, to stretch their arms up or squat without uncomfortable pulling.

-In order to adjust the warmth level, we recommend using the layering principle for your child.
+To adjust the warmth level, we recommend using the layering principle for your child.
 This provides warmth from the air that heats up between layers, and if they get too hot, you can simply remove a layer.
-Our Monte fleece is perfect for wearing under a coverall, and if the temperature drops further, you can add our Jadis base-layer set with a top like Monte or Corin over the top.
+A fleece jacket is perfect for wearing under a coverall, and if the temperature drops further, you can add a base-layer underneath.

 Our Extend Size function enables the sleeve and leg length of a garment to be extended by up to one size.
 If you carefully unpick the relevant seams – hey presto, your child can wear their coverall for another year!